ricardoquesada/unijoysticle/DOCUMENTATION.md

 * From your smartphone, make sure that you are connected to the Unijoysticle WiFi network
   * If it fails to connect, try again.
 Sometimes it take a few tries to connect
   * No more than 2 connections will be accepted (at least in firmware 0.3.1)
-* From the smartphone UniJoystiCle application, make sure that the server address is `192.168.4.1`
+* From the smartphone UniJoystiCle application, make sure that the WiFi device address is:
+  * `192.168.4.1` (when in Access Point mode)
+  * or `unijoysticle.local` (which will work both for Access Point and Station modes)

 ### The C64 keyboard doesn't work